Life Off Campus

 Being a Good Neighbor

 Whether you live on or off campus, you represent UCF.
 If you aren’t a good neighbor, it reflects on the university and its community.
 Businesses, schools and churches are neighbors, as well.
 Keep noise as low as possible, clean up after your parties, mow your lawn regularly, and consider joining your neighborhood association.
-Get to know your neighbors, be polite and talk to them, and show them respect—and they will treat you the same.
+Get to know your neighbors, be polite and talk to them, and show them respect—and they will treat

 All students must be good neighbors and adhere to The Golden Rule Student Handbook.